Skip to content

 • ‘I'm a Level 3 Music Technology student interested in working in sound design for films.
 What skills and qualifications are needed to work in this industry in the UK?’

-• ‘I am a law graduate at the University of Bristol.
+• ‘I am a law graduate.
 I have an interview for a paralegal for a local family law firm.
-What 5 questions might I be asked at the interview?’
+What sort of questions might I be asked at the interview?"

 Top Tips for using AI Chatbots: